A free/libre COBOL compiler

 COBOL calling into Java functions is often useful interfacing with external "java-only" libraries and modernization projects; calling well-tested COBOL modules from Java is often useful for modernization projects as well as new software.

-This project is about implementing the COBOL extensions to the CALL statement, as well as JAVA-CALLABLE and JAVA-SHAREABLE directive to allow this interaction with using the JNI.
+This project is about finishing the implementation of the COBOL extensions to the CALL statement (as started with last GSOC2024), as well as JAVA-CALLABLE and JAVA-SHAREABLE directive to allow this interaction with using the JNI.

 Expected outcome

-Addition of Java interface libraries to the build system (autoconf/automake/conditional compilation) using the same approach as with other libraries, for example libxml.
+Cleanup of addition of Java interface libraries to the build system (autoconf/automake/conditional compilation).

 Support for CALL 'Java.java-class-name.java-static-method-name' and necessary parameter mapping.